 Implementing a strategy to administer surveys at regular intervals can present additional challenges, especially when the users are not online on the social media platform.
-Researchers need to establish a notification system through the browser extension, implement regular messaging on the recruitment platform, or may need to distribute a survey link by establishing extra communication channels like email or text messaging.
-This last approach requires participants' consent to collect potentially identifiable information, which we discuss in more detail in \Secref{sec:notifications}.
-Another challenge of this setup is ensuring that participants consume enough content in time between surveys to meaningfully measure the impact of the intervention.
-One potential approach, valid in the case of repeated assessments, is to invite the participants to use social media and deliver the survey only after they spent enough time on the platform or have been exposed to a predefined number of posts.
+Researchers may need to establish a notification system via a browser extension, implement regular messaging on the recruitment platform, or distribute a survey link through additional communication channels such as email or text messaging.
+This last approach requires participants' consent to collect potentially identifiable information, which we discuss in more detail in Section \ref{sec:notifications}.
+Another challenge of this setup is ensuring participants consume enough content between surveys to meaningfully measure the intervention's impact.
+One potential approach, valid for repeated assessments, is to invite participants to use social media and to deliver the survey only after they have spent enough time on the platform or have been exposed to a predefined number of posts.